Skip to Main Content

 HACC is governed by its own five-member Board of Commissioners, appointed to five-year terms by the Clayton County Commission, to determine the policies and programs in accordance with the bylaws of this autonomous agency.

-HACC is operated day-to-day by a staff of professionals and their contractors, with leadership provided by Mandala Jones, Executive Director.
+HACC is operated day-to-day by a staff of professionals and their contractors, with leadership provided by the Executive Director.

 Growing into Independence as a local administrator of federal housing programs

-In order for the County to stand alone as Fulton County did, it had to meet a threshold designed by a HUD formula.
-That threshold was $30,000 short at the time the County sought this independent administrative positioning, so in good faith, the Housing Authority contributed the $30,000 to the County in order that it - through the HACC - could continue administering the CDBG and HOME Programs for the benefit of local residents in need.
+In order for the County to stand alone, it had to meet a threshold designed by a HUD formula.
+That threshold was $30,000 short at the time the County sought this independent administrative positioning, so in good faith, the Housing Authority contributed the $30,000 to the County in order that it - through HACC - could continue administering the CDBG and HOME Programs for the benefit of local residents in need.
 HACC then served as the local administrator of the CDBG funds through 2007.

 HACC has a direct and indirect impact - in a number of ways - on the economic development and quality of life in Clayton County.
 By serving as a financial conduit to provide tax-exempt financing for developers, the Authority helped to facilitate the construction and redevelopment of quality, affordable housing for residents of Clayton County.